cosmetic teeth filling in coimbatore

 What is FRENUM?

-A frenum is an attachment between two soft tissues in the mouth, including the cheeks, lips, and gums.
-Everyone has frenum in their mouths, but the shape and size of frenum vary widely across people.
+A frenum mouth has a connection between two soft tissues, including cheeks, lips, and gums.
+Everyone has a frenum in the mouth, but the shape and size of the frenum vary widely in humans.

 The prime function is to provide stability for the upper and lower lips and the tongue.